TechPenguineer/icicle/README.md

 # icicle
  The dynamic-general-purpose language

 ICICLE - Icicle Coded in C like emulator

+Icicle- Is commanded in command line executable

 # CLI